Freelunch-AI/docs/README.md

 - Checkout our [high-maturity AI-in-production diagrams](https://excalidraw.com/#json=HIP3BwjNGdeD6a55m5vfA,dtFvst72qyAUUnElHeAUZg) for a visual understanding of how different components of high-maturity produciton AI interact.

 - Checkout [Bruno's Notes](brunos_notes.md) for an in-depth explanation of AI in Production.

-The slides are way smaller, easier to understand, and more polished.
-The Notes have way more stuff with more deetails, but are kinda clunky.